Tampa Extradition Lawyer

 The Department of State may revoke the passport of a person who is the subject of an outstanding Federal warrant.
 Revocation of the passport can result in loss of the fugitive’s lawful residence status, which may lead to his or her deportation.

 An Interpol Red Notice is the closest instrument to an international arrest warrant in use today.
 Interpol (the International Criminal Police Organization) circulates notices to member countries listing persons who are wanted for extradition.
 The names of persons listed in the notices are placed on lookout lists (e.g., NCIC or its foreign counterpart).
-When a person whose name is listed comes to the attention of the police abroad, the country that sought the listing is notified through Interpol and can request either his provisional arrest (if there is urgency) or can file a formal request for extradition.
+When a person whose name is listed comes to the attention of the police abroad, the country that sought the listing is notified through Interpol and can request either his provisional arrest (if there is urgency) or a formal extradition request.

-Although, government sanctioned abductions of fugitives from foreign countries are rare, abduction is not a defense.
+Although government-sanctioned abductions of fugitives from foreign countries are rare, abduction is not a defense.
 In United States v.
 Alvarez-Machain, 504 U.S. 655 (1992), the Supreme Court ruled that a court has jurisdiction to try a criminal defendant even if the defendant was abducted from a foreign country against his or her will by United States agents.
-The courts apply the Ker-Frisbie doctrine, holding that a defendant in a Federal criminal trial may not successfully challenge the court’s jurisdiction over his person on the grounds that his presence before the Court was unlawfully secured.
+The courts apply the Ker-Frisbie doctrine, holding that a defendant in a Federal criminal trial may not successfully challenge the court’s jurisdiction over his person because his presence before the Court was unlawfully secured.
 However, because abducting defendants from foreign countries carries political ramifications, the Department of Justice must approve such an operation in advance.

 The Speedy Trial Clause of the Sixth Amendment and the Speedy Trial Act require the government to make a diligent good-faith effort to bring the defendant to trial promptly.
 In the context of extradition, this means that the government is obligated to seek the extradition of a fugitive as soon as his or her location becomes known unless the effort would be useless.